 Following a review of the survey information, the Board of Prairie Valley School Division hosted a public engagement/information meeting at Greenall High School.
 The purpose of the meeting was to provide an opportunity for open discussion around the Highway One Corridor Plan.

-Given the results and research, the Board of Education for Prairie Valley School Division has opted to proceed with option 2.
+Given the results and research, the Board of Education for Prairie Valley School Division opted to proceed with two smaller collegiates.

 Reasons for the Board’s Decision

-Two smaller collegiate schools will mean each school will have an enrollment of approximately 475 students by 2023 for a total of 950 students in the area.
-Projections show that 50 percent of the 950 students will reside North of Highway 1 and the other half will reside South of Highway 1.
+Demographics and Location: Two smaller collegiate schools will mean each school will have an enrollment of approximately 475 students by 2023 for a total of 950 students in the area.
+Projections show that 50 per cent of the 950 students will reside North of Highway 1 and the other half will reside South of Highway 1.
 This natural split favours modernizing Greenall High School for the North side students and building a second school to accommodate South side students.